461-155-0250 Effective 01/01/17

 Two Three or

-- A client, other than one identified in section (1), (2), or (6) of this rule, must have adjusted income below the standard in this section.
+- An individual, other than one identified in section (1), (2), or (6) of this rule, must have adjusted income below the standard in this section.
 The Department determines the adjusted number in the household under OAR 461-155-0020.

 Adjusted Income Standards